 This morning we will set out by car from our lodge, which faces the Northern Patagonian Icecap, for a short drive before starting the day's walk.
 Our route takes us to a stunning viewpoint, where we will be rewarded with views of the icecap and its impressive glaciers - Leones, Nef and Soler.
 Patagonia's highest peak, Mount San Valent n (4058m), looms large on the horizon.
 We'll also be on the lookout for fossils; remnants of an age when these mountains were at the bottom of the ocean.
 The presence of sea fossils indicates that the Andes mountain chain rose very rapidly from the sea, and is a reminder of the enormity of the forces which created this magnificent landscape.
 After a fulfilling walk, we will return to the hospitality of our lodge to watch the sun set over the vast Patagonian wilderness.

-This morning we'll again set out by car before starting our trek, this time to the Leones valley and the impressive lake which bears the same name.
-We will take a zodiac across the lake for a birds eye view of the Leones Glacier, and see the point where the deep blue wall of glacial ice meets the aquamarine waters of the lake.
-After a picnic lunch in stunning surrounds, we will return to the lodge.
+Today a full day of adventure awaits us.
+We will take a jet boat up the Leones River (40 min) and enjoy incredible views along the way.
+After the boat ride we will walk for approximately 1 hour until we reach the glacier lake.
+Here, we will take a zodiac across the lake for a bird's eye view of the Leones Glacier and see the point where the deep blue wall of glacial ice meets the aquamarine waters of the lake.
+After a picnic lunch in stunning surrounds and in front of the glacier we have the option for a 2 hour walk to the ice.
+Once we are back at the boat we will return to the lodge.